pjungwir/pgcon-2023-talk-exec-phase/slides.md

 To someone like me who writes a lot of Ruby and Python, this is awesome!
 The delight of writing C with totally insoucient memory management makes me want to do more Postgres.

+Now all the developers are squirming.
+It's not quite that simple in all places, but really it's so much easier than normal C memory management.
+Maybe that will encourage some others of you who don't write a lot of C to try out making a small patch.

 # Analysis